awsandy/ecs-workshop/CapacityProvider/README.md

 ---

-Then a sample app EC2 backed ECS service from  ecsdemo-capacityproviders/ec2
+Then a sample app EC2 backed ECS service from  ecsdemo-capacityproviders/ec2 (renamed )

 * starts with 2x EC2 instances
 * edit ecsdemo-capacityproviders/ec2/app.py - change desired count to 10 (from 1)